egemenimre/satmad/docs/coordinates/trajectory.rst

 The result is a
 :class:`astropy.coordinates.SkyCoord` object containing all the requested coordinates.
-The interval of validity can be queried with the :property:`.Trajectory.interval` property.
+The interval of validity can be queried with the `interval` property.
 If the requested time is out of bounds for the interpolator, a `ValueError` will be raised.

 Interpolation Method and Accuracy